The Growing Popularity of Chinese Social Media Outside China Poses New Risks in the West

 According to market research firm SensorTower, by October 2018 TikTok commanded around 30 percent of monthly downloads of social media platforms on iPhones in the United States, surpassing Facebook’s Instagram and Google’s YouTube.
 At the end of the year, it charted at number six in Google’s worldwide ranking of apps for the Android mobile operating system, ahead of Netflix and Amazon Shopping.

-ByteDance reported 400 million monthly active users of TikTok in China in November.
+ByteDance reported 400 million monthly active users of of Douyin, the version of TikTok available in China, in November.
 While the company never released figures on international users, they can be estimated at around 200 million.
 In the United States, the app has been downloaded 80 million times since it was first published globally in 2017.
 The numbers are not huge in absolute terms, at least by the standards of an industry where leaders enjoy billion-strong installed bases.
 What is unprecedented for a Chinese app is the cross-border reach.